getify/Functional-Light-JS/ch6.md

 var x = 2;
 ```

-The value `2` is unchangeable.
-It's what we call a primitive in JS.
-There's no way to change or redefine what `2` means.
-It means the numeric `2` in base-10, always and forever.

-If I change that code to this:
+Like we discussed in the previous section, the value `2` is an unchangeable (immutable) primitive.
+If I change that code to:

 ```js
 const x = 2;